decentraland/documentation/content/creator/sdk7/3d-essentials/shape-components.md

 - `cylinder`

 Depending on the value of `$case`, it's valid to define the object for the corresponding shape, passing any relevant properties.

+To add a `MeshRenderer` component to an entity that potentially already has an instance of this component, use `MeshRenderer.createOrReplace()`.
+The helper functions like `MeshRenderer.setBox()` handle overwriting existing instances of the component, but running `MeshRenderer.create()` on an entity that already has this component returns an error.